londelec/leandcxmlman/source/sections/IEC10xsl/DITable.rst

                :xmlref:`TypeID`
      :val:     See table :numref:`ref-IEC10xslDITypeIDValues` for description
      :desc:    Use this ASDU Type to send a DI event.
 Attribute also affects ASDU type of the static data (e.g. Single or Double status information) being reported to General interrogation request (default value depends on the protocol type, refer to table :numref:`ref-IEC10xslDITypeIDValues`). :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

+   * :attr:    .. _ref-IEC10xslDIOffIndex:

+               :xmlref:`OffIndex`
+     :val:     -8...2\ :sup:`32`\  - 8
+     :desc:    DI object index of the second single point used as a source for conversion to double status indication.
+Resulting DI will be Double point and it will have ON value when source DI object specified in :ref:`Index<ref-IEC10xslDIIndex>` attribute is ON.
+Resulting Double point will have OFF value when source DI object specified in this attribute is ON.
+See table :numref:`ref-IEC10xslDISPIDPI` for additional information. (default value is equal to :ref:`Index<ref-IEC10xslDIIndex>` attribute) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, no conversion will take place if this attribute is omitted.`

+   * :attr:    .. _ref-IEC10xslDIInterDelay:

+               :xmlref:`InterDelay`
+     :val:     0...2\ :sup:`32`\  - 1
+     :desc:    Intermediate state reporting delay in milliseconds used when single status information objects are converted to double status objects.
+Intermediate state of the resulting DPI will not be reported if it doesn't exceed configured delay. (default value 10000 - event will be generated if Intermediate state lasts longer than 10 seconds) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

+   * :attr:    .. _ref-IEC10xslDIIndetDelay:

+               :xmlref:`IndetDelay`
+     :val:     0...2\ :sup:`32`\  - 1
+     :desc:    Indeterminate (error) state reporting delay in milliseconds used when single status information objects are converted to double status objects.
+Indeterminate (error) state of the resulting DPI will not be reported if it doesn't exceed configured delay. (default value 5000 - event will be generated if Indeterminate (error) state lasts longer than 5 seconds) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:    .. _ref-IEC10xslDITotal: